Economy of Greece: Eurozone entry

 Greece was accepted into the Economic and Monetary Union of the European Union by the European Council on 19 June 2000, based on a number of criteria (inflation rate, budget deficit, public debt, long-term interest rates, exchange rate) using 1999 as the reference year.
 After an audit commissioned by the incoming New Democracy government in 2004, Eurostat revealed that the statistics for the budget deficit had been under-reported.
 However, even after all corrections that followed, the reference year budget deficit did not exceed the allowable upper limit (3%) according to the Eurostat accounting method in force at the time of application, and thus Greece had still met all critiera for Eurozone entry (details given below).
-(Note: After revised adjustments, Greece's budget deficit was 3.07%, which was much smaller than other EU countries at the moment joining Euro, like France's and Portugal's budget deficits of 3.3% and 3.4%, respectively.)
+(Note: After revised adjustments, Greece's reference year budget deficit was 3.07% even according to the more recent accounting method, which was smaller than that of other EU countries at the moment of application for joining Euro (when also calculated with the more recent accounting method), like France's and Portugal's budget deficits of 3.3% and 3.4%, respectively.)